boderebesec/caesar-cipher/TUTORIAL.md

 - [ ] Encrypted file is created
 - [ ] Decrypted file matches input
 - [ ] Special characters are preserved
+- [ ] All screenshots are clear and properly referenced
 ```